TMC the metals company Inc (TMC): A Technical Analysis - News Heater

 Many brokerage firms have already submitted their reports for TMC stocks, with Wedbush repeating the rating for TMC by listing it as a “Neutral.”
 The predicted price for TMC in the upcoming period, according to Wedbush is $5 based on the research report published on November 24, 2021 of the previous year 2021.

-Volatility was left at 5.78%, however, over the last 30 days, the volatility rate increased by 5.69%, as shares sank -2.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -27.78% lower at present.
+Volatility was left at 6.71%, however, over the last 30 days, the volatility rate increased by 10.54%, as shares surge +15.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.24% lower at present.

 Insider Trading